uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 Most video compression is based on the "MPEG" standard (Moving Pictures Experts Group).
 There is some information about how this works in the [CS4FN article on "Movie Magic"](http://www.cs4fn.org/films/mpegit.php).

+{panel type="teacher-note"}

-{panel type="teacher-note" title="Teacher guides for Plymouth resources"}
+# Teacher guides for Plymouth resources

 Access to teacher guides for the Plymouth resources (linked in the previous paragraph) above are [available here](http://www.cimt.plymouth.ac.uk/resources/codes/).